AdobeDocs/marketo.nl-NL/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/marketo-tab/using-the-lead-feed.md

 ---
 unique-page-id: 7512979
-description: Het gebruiken van het Lead voer - Marketo Docs - de Documentatie van het Product
+description: Using the Lead Feed - Marketo Docs - Product Documentation
-title: De Lead Feed gebruiken
+title: Using the Lead Feed
-translation-type: tm+mt
+exl-id: cdb10fe4-3006-4bae-b485-f7bfa95f1226
-source-git-commit: 972cf9769ac751d9abfd5665975703dcd07930f0
+source-git-commit: 15263f9c23c958499aaa2e4e6491b4962c617358
 workflow-type: tm+mt
 source-wordcount: '332'
 ht-degree: 0%

 ---

-# Het gebruiken van het Loodvoer {#using-the-lead-feed}
+# De Lead Feed gebruiken {#using-the-lead-feed}

-De Lead Feed is een actuele lijst met interessante gebeurtenissen die door uw leads worden uitgevoerd.
-U vindt de markering aan de rechterkant wanneer u op het tabblad Marketo klikt.
+The Lead Feed is an up-to-the-minute list of interesting events done by your leads.
+You&#39;ll find it on the right-hand side when you click the Marketo tab.
 Het is als een RSS- of Twitter-feed - de meest recente updates staan boven aan de lijst.
-Gebruik dit om naar voorsprong te springen terwijl je nog vers in hun hoofd bent.
+Use this to jump on leads while you&#39;re still fresh in their minds.

 >[!NOTE]
 >